open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

     - `raw`: Omit the `Attributes.` string prefixed to field names for log and span attributes as well as omit the `Events.` string prefixed to field names for span events.
+    - `bodymap`: Provides fine-grained control over the final documents to be ingested.
+            It  works only for logs where the log record body is a map.
+Each LogRecord body is serialized to JSON as-is and becomes a separate document for ingestion.
   - `dedup` (DEPRECATED).
 This configuration is deprecated and non-operational, and will be removed in the future.
 Object keys are always deduplicated to avoid Elasticsearch rejecting documents.